2019 Summer Universiade

-The 2019 Summer Universiade (2019 Universiade estiva), officially known as the XXX Summer Universiade (XXX Universiade estiva) and also known as Napoli 2019, was held in Naples, Italy, between 3 and 14 July 2019.
+The 2019 Summer Universiade (2019 Universiade estiva), officially known as the XXX Summer Universiade (XXX Universiade estiva) and also known as Naples 2019, or Napoli 2019, was held in Naples, Italy, between 3 and 14 July 2019.

 It was initially scheduled for Brasília, Brazil in July 2019.
 However, on 23 December 2014, it was confirmed that Brasília had withdrawn from hosting the event, citing financial problems.
 International University Sports Federation decided to reopen the bidding process after the withdrawal.

 Host selection

+First process

 On 14 June 2012, the then-Brazilian Minister of Sports, Aldo Rebelo, and the president of CBDU (Confederação Brasileira do Desporto Universitário), Luciano Cabral, announced that after the failed bid by Brazil for the 2017 Summer Universiade, they would bid again for the 2019 Summer Universiade.
 Brazil's capital Brasília was appointed as the bid city again after it lost in 2017 to Taipei.
 Brazil previously hosted the Summer Universiade once in 1963 in Porto Alegre.

 On 11 December 2012, Azad Rahimov, the Youth and Sports Minister of Azerbaijan, announced that after the country won the rights to host the first European Games in 2015, they would bid to host the 2019 Summer Universiade.
 The attempt was the first time that Azerbaijan placed a bid for the Universiade.
 Baku would represent the country as the bid city.

 On 31 January 2013, Miklós Tóth, the vice-chairman of the Hungarian Olympic Committee, announced that Hungary would make a bid for the 2019 or 2021 Summer Universiade with the aid of Alfréd Hajós' Plan (Hajós Alfréd Terv).
 Budapest previously hosted the 1965 Summer Universiade and was confirmed as the bid city on 19 February 2013.

 On 3 April 2013, FISU officially confirmed three candidate cities: